adam-khan-liwal/Java-Visual-Novel/README.md

 ## Working on Github
 - We don't upload the whole project because of difference in OS.
 - We only upload class files and other souce files.
+- When commiting a change, don't do it through eclipse.
+Simply replace the new files on github.